levansac/Cassandra/README.md

 # Cassandra
-This project that study and demo about Cassandra DB
+This project that study and demo about Cassandra DB. saclv